Your custom-fit frame bag starts with a photo.

 Instructions:

-1. Place your custom frame bag order
+1. Order your custom frame bag now or later

-2. Follow the photo instructions below
+2. Follow the photo guidelines below

-3. Send us your high-resolution, uncropped photo
+3. Send us a high-resolution, uncropped photo

 Template photo

-Digitally scaled
+Digitally scaled and drafted

 Accurate full scale paper template